 Originally Published in 2020

 he rivalry between two former college friends comes to a head when they both attend the same glamorous event.

-Hi Onur, thanks for talking to TNC, how are things going in New York, are you able to keep yourself motivated and not get too worried or stressed out?
+Hi Onur, thanks for talking to The New Current, how are things going in New York, are you able to keep yourself motivated and not get too worried or stressed out?

 I live in the Lower East Side, and before the virus, you could hear a constant stream of New York noise outside my window - cars honking, people yelling and laughing, garbage trucks, chanting from the yoga studio below me.
 The only reliable sounds now are the ambulance sirens in the distance.
 The streets are eerie and empty and when I walk past someone, there’s a disconnect.
 It’s like some invisible force has pressed the mute button on the city.
 What makes New York so special is the energy that connects everyone.
 This virus has removed that and the city feels dead.

 Are you using this time productively?

 Yes, I am writing scripts and working on children’s books.
 I am reading books and watching movies.
 Some days are better than others.
 Sometimes I can’t focus, I just sit in front of my laptop like a zombie perusing social media or checking the bylines of websites for new information.
 Some days it’s hard to get out of bed.
 Some days, there’s a voice in my head that says, “Why aren’t you working?
 This virus isn’t an excuse to be lazy.
 If you don’t work, you’re going to regret it.”
 So I work, but it’s more about desperation than inspiration.
 I’m trying to stay distracted.
 None of the things I’m doing feels especially exciting.
 There’s a futility to it, like I’m going through the motions.

 Rather than follow mainstream filmmaking you have gone the independent filmmaker route, what was it about indie film that interested you so much?